Achieve 100% E-invoicing Compliance

 4th October 2024

 IRBM has published the updated e-Invoicing Guidelines, e-Invoicing Specific Guidelines and e-Invoicing FAQ.
-IRBM has updated the exemptions under e-invoicing and provided more clarification on consolidated e-invoicing and transactions with foreign parties.

-What is an e-Invoice in Malaysia?
+What is an e-Invoice?

 An e-invoice is a digital record of a transactional exchange between a seller (supplier) and a purchaser (buyer), which goes through the government portal in real time for validation and recordkeeping.